meow-watermelon/hdfs-offline-fsimage-viewer/README.md

-# HDFS Offline FSImage XML Viewer
+# HDFS Offline FSImage Viewer

 ## Introduction

-HDFS Offline FSImage XML Viewer is a GUI program to view Hadoop HDFS offline FSImage XML file.
+HDFS Offline FSImage Viewer is a GUI program to view Hadoop HDFS offline FSImage XML file.
 The program is written by Tcl language.

 ## Design Scope